-Final products are not perfect.
-The same goes for Windows 10 as well.
-However, Windows 10 v1809 which came out in October made User files disappear and ran into many other issues.
-The issue was so serious that Microsoft had to take down Update.
+The final products are not perfect.
+The same goes for Windows 11 or Windows 10 as well.
+Sometimes, issues caused by Windows Updates are so serious that Microsoft takes down the Update.
 That brings up the question for all – Should you manually Check for Updates or wait for them to be offered to you!?

 Microsoft has recently shared more details where it has talked about three types of Windows Updates.
 B, C, and D.

 - B updates are released in the second week of the month

 - C updates are released in the third week of the month

 - D updates are released in the fourth week of the month.

 Patch Tuesday or B release Windows updates